 Have you ever planned a wholesome, delicious meal and then when it got to the table, half of your family didn’t want to eat it? *face palm* Whether you are cooking for a large family or just you and a partner, planning meals that everyone enjoys can be hard!

-You might be struggling with working around different schedules, planning meals that everyone will eat, or still figuring out everyone’s preferences!
+You might be struggling to work around different schedules, plan meals that everyone will eat, or still figure out everyone’s preferences!

 Today, we have some tips for you to help make meal planning with your family or partner easier.